Mural 3: Bin Chickens

 Just around the corner, on Glover Lane (literally the same building), there was another Scottie Marsh piece, painted in June 2020 which related to the Black Lives Matter protests.
 This was one of the pieces that really drew the ire of the police as it featured a burning police car, and was removed within 24 hours.
 You can read Scottie’s post on the controversy here.

-For our final bit of art today, we’re heading back towards Redfern station along Redfern St, but take a left when you get to Regent St. Continue down the road for 400 metres, past The Bearded Tit and Atomic Brewery (unless you’re thirsty), and on Chapel Lane, you’ll find the final Scottie mural…
+For our final bit of art today, we’re heading back towards Redfern station along Redfern St, but take a left when you get to Regent St. Continue down the road for 400 metres, past The Bearded Tit and Atomic Brewery (unless you’re thirsty).
+Ciccone and Son’s first brick-and-mortar store is also down this way, which we highly recommend if you’re in the mood for some gelato.
+Then, on Chapel Lane, you’ll find the final Scottie mural…

 Mural 9: Kid Laroi